JonQuxBurton/MobileMicroservicesSample/README.md

 ```
 User Story - Activate a Mobile

-As a Sales Agent I want to Activate a Mobile.
+As a Sales Agent I want to Activate a Mobile
 Given: The Mobile is in state AwaitingActivation
 When: The Activation Code is supplied
 Then: The Activation Code is sent to the External Mobile Telecoms Network